Learning intermolecular forces at liquid-vapor interfaces: Reference Models

 \subsection{Asymmetric dipolar fluid}

-The forcefield we fit a ANN to reproduce is a single-component dipolar fluid constructed from a flexibly bonded dimer, adapted from a model of CO,\cite{Daub2014} made flexible to avoid difficulties in leaning the rigid body constraints.
-The bonding potential is taken to be harmonic, with the form
+The forcefield to which we fitted an ANN is a single-component dipolar fluid constructed from a flexibly bonded dimer.
+This forcefield was adapted from a model of CO,\cite{Daub2014} made flexible to avoid difficulties in learning the rigid body constraints.
+The two sites of each dimer interact only through a harmonic bonding potential, with the form

 where $r_{AB}$ is the displacement between the $A$ and $B$ sites of the dimer, held at an equilibrium displacement distance $r_\mathrm{bond}=1.2782$\AA \, with force constant $k_\mathrm{bond}=100 \mathrm{kcal}/\mathrm{mol}$\,\AA$^2$.
 By virtue of the empirical forcefield, the short- and long-ranged interactions are known explicitly.
 These interactions are comprised of a Lennard-Jones potential on each site and compensating point charges.
 The Lennard-Jones potential for pairs $i-j$ takes the form